bcaccinolo/blockchain/javascript/README.md

 - DONE get blocks from another peers
 - DONE look at the consensus problem
 - DONE what to do when I add a new block?
 Is it broadcasted?

--> the blockchain receives a new block what to do ?
+- DONE adding a simple new block in best situation

+-> the node ask to get all the existing chains to get the longest

 - the p2p.js has been updated to it should be ported back to the p2pchat repo.